stefanpejcic/OpenPanel/documentation/docs/admin/plans/hosting_plans.md

 To change plan limits click on the edit button for the plan and set the new limits.

-The new limits will be applied to new accounts only.
-To apply the limits to all users on the same plan automatically you can use the `apply limits` script.
+The new limits will be applied immediately to all accounts.

-When changing the limits for a plan, to apply them to existing users:
-- Domains, Websites, and Databases limits will automatically increase.
-- CPU and RAM limits require the docker container to be rebuilt.
-- Disk space **CAN NOT BE CHANGED**, inodes **CAN NOT LONGER BE SET**.
-- Bandwidth (port speed) limits require a manual intervention.

 ## List Users on Plan